Cite this

 By extending a source to a long block length (i.e. encoding a sequence of messages rather than individual messages), all sources will start to resemble maximum entropy sources, which have uniform probability over all messages.
 This happens either because: 1) individual messages are already coming from a maximum entropy source, and this will remain true at any block length.
 2) Redundant sources will produce equally probable typical sequences (discussed in Section 2.4.1) onto which nearly all of the probability mass will concentrate, and non-typical sequences can be ignored because they contain vanishingly small probability.
 Thus, a redundant source, when extended, behaves like a maximum entropy source over a smaller number of possible messages (the typical set).

-A similar uniformity arises when a noisy channel is extended: both the noisiness of each channel input and the overlap of its outputs with other channel inputs (assuming a uniform input distribution) become the same for all inputs.
+A similar uniformity arises when a noisy channel is extended: both the noise level at each input’s output and the overlap of different inputs’ outputs (assuming a uniform input distribution) become the same for all inputs.
 The noisiness of a channel input \(x\) is measured by its point-wise conditional entropy \(H(\mathrm{Y}\mid x)\).
-A noiseless input would have a value of \(0\), and noisy inputs have positive values.
+An input with noiseless outputs would have a value of \(0\), and inputs with noisy outputs have positive values.
 By looking at the distribution of point-wise conditional entropies for each channel input, we can assess how heterogeneous the channel inputs are in terms of their noisiness (Figure 18).
-The absolute noise level will always increase as we make extended noisy channels with longer block lengths, but the relative amount of noise in each input becomes increasingly close to the block length \(N\) times the average noisiness of the non-extended channel, \(H(\mathrm{Y}\mid \mathrm{X})\).
-This is a consequence of the Central Limit Theorem, as shown in Appendix 8.3.
+The absolute noise level will always increase as we make extended noisy channels with longer block lengths, but the relative amount of noise at each input’s output becomes increasingly close to the block length \(N\) times the average noisiness of the non-extended channel, \(H(\mathrm{Y}\mid \mathrm{X})\).
+This is a consequence of the Law of Large Numbers, as shown in Appendix 8.3.

-Extended noisy channels still have some inputs that are especially noisy and some that are especially quiet, as well as those that are more or less overlapping.
-For example, the extended noisy channel input that corresponds to using the most noisy input of the non-extended channel for each transmission still may be much noisier than the average extended channel input.
+Extended noisy channels still have some inputs with especially noisy outputs and some with especially quiet outputs, as well as those that are more or less overlapping.
+For example, the extended noisy channel input that corresponds to using the input with the noisiest outputs from the non-extended channel for each transmission still may have much noisier outputs than the average extended channel input.
 Outliers like this don’t go away as \(N \rightarrow \infty\); they simply cease to matter because they are outnumbered.

 4.3 Noisy channel coding in practice